England to rotate keepers in France friendly

-LONDON England will field different goalkeepers in each half in Tuesday's friendly against France on Tuesday, manager Gareth Southgate said.
+LONDON (Reuters) - England will field different goalkeepers in each half in Tuesday's friendly against France on Tuesday, manager Gareth Southgate said.

 Burnley's Tom Heaton will start, with Stoke's Jack Butland playing the second half.